 There’s a venue here that fits.
 Many even offer customizable wedding packages, or elopement packages, so your day feels personal without becoming overwhelming.

-Whether you’re planning a 30-person weekday celebration or a 120-guest soiree, the Hill Country is built for it.
+Whether you’re planning a 30-person weekday celebration or a 120-guest soiree, Hill Country is built for it.

-Small Wedding Planning Tips for Hill Country, Texas
+Small Wedding Planning Tips for Hill Country, Texas in 2026-2027

 Planning a smaller wedding means you can be more intentional—with your space, your people, and your budget.
-But fewer guests doesn’t mean fewer decisions.

 Pick a Venue That Feels Full (Not Empty)

-Some venues are built for 300 guests and feel cavernous with 50.
 Look for a space that fits your guest count, or one that flows between indoor and outdoor areas to keep energy high and guests comfortable.

 • Ask how the space looks with smaller groups